GloriaColmenares/Expansion-of-renewables/README.md

 7. Actual production data (Realisierter Erzeugung) can be obtained from the SMARD database and downloaded from https://www.smard.de/en.
 The data are in the public domain and is provided as part of this archive.

-8. Hourly data on wind speed, solar radiation (9.) and air temperature (10.) can be found on the Deutscher Wetterdienst database under the Climate Data Center (wind, solar, and air temperature) from https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/hourly/.
+8. Hourly data on wind speed, solar radiation (9.) and air temperature (10.) can be found on the Deutscher Wetterdienst database (DWD) under the Climate Data Center (wind, solar, and air temperature) from https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/hourly/.
 The data are in the public domain and is provided as part of this archive.

-10.
+11.

 This datalist is awesome